aaronbloomfield/ccc/hws/btcparser/index.md

 sys.stdout.buffer.write(bytes(data))
 ```

-(Yes, this could be compacted more, but then it would be even more unreadable).
+This can also be downloaded via [change_byte.py](change_byte.py.html) ([src](change_byte.py)).
+Yes, this program could be compacted more, but then it would be even more unreadable.
 This program will read in binary data from standard input, change one byte, and write the resulting data to standard output.
 It takes in two command-line parameters: the byte number to change, and the value to change it to; both are decimal numbers.
 There is no error checking in this program!
 You would use it as such:

 ```
 $ cat blk00000-f10.blk | ./change_byte.py 2 0 > test.blk